 To reduce liquidity constraints caused by COVID-19 and increase access to finance for firms operating in the export sector in Turkey.

-The proposed Eximbank COVID-19 Credit Line Project will be supported by a sovereign-backed loan (“Credit Line”) to Türkiye İhracat Kredi Bankası A.Ş.
+Eximbank COVID-19 Credit Line Project will be supported by a sovereign-backed loan (“Credit Line”) to Türkiye İhracat Kredi Bankası A.Ş.
 (Export Credit Bank of Turkey, “Eximbank” or the “Borrower”), the largest development bank in Turkey.
 The Credit Line will be guaranteed by the Republic of Turkey.
 Eximbank will on-lend the proceeds of the Credit Line to sub-borrowers operating in the export sector in Turkey for their working capital needs.
 This project will be processed under AIIB’s COVID-19 Crisis Recovery Facility (“Facility”), a framework designed to assist members to respond to the COVID-19 pandemic, and will follow the approach adopted under the earlier Turkey COVID-19 Credit Line Project (2020), which extended an aggregate USD 500 million credit line to Türkiye Sınai Kalkınma Bankası and Türkiye Kalkınma ve Yatırım Bankası, two of Turkey’s development banks.

 AIIB’s Environmental and Social Policy (ESP) including the Environmental and Social Exclusion List (ESEL) is applicable to this Project.
 The Project has been placed in Category FI and the FI’s Sustainability Management System (SMS), is materially consistent with AIIB’s ESP requirements.